Akbarabi/Portofolio/README.md

 # 💼 Akbarabi's Developer Portfolio

 Welcome to the repository of my personal developer portfolio!
 This project highlights my skills, creativity, and ongoing journey in web development.
-It's a platform where I showcase my featured projects and demonstrate my expertise in frontend and backend development.
+It's a platform where I showcase my featured projects and demonstrate my expertise in frontend development.

 ## 🧑‍💻 About Me